Plots

 FAQ

-A Tiny House on its own plot allows for a minimalistic and ecological lifestyle, reduces resource consumption, and promotes a more conscious approach to energy and consumption.
+A tiny house on its own plot enables a minimalistic and ecological lifestyle, reduces resource consumption, and promotes a more conscious approach to energy and consumption.

-What building regulations must be considered when constructing a Tiny House?
+What building regulations need to be considered when constructing a tiny house?

-Important factors include the zoning and land use plans of the local authority, the state building code (LBO), which may require a building permit, and compliance with the BauNVO (Federal Land Utilisation Ordinance).
+Important considerations are the community's zoning and land use plans, the state building code (LBO), which may require a building permit, and compliance with the Baunutzungsverordnung (German Federal Land Utilization Ordinance).

-How can I increase the energy efficiency of my Tiny House?
+How can I increase my tiny house's energy efficiency?

-Utilize renewable energies like photovoltaic systems and small wind turbines, ensure good thermal insulation, and use a thermal protection certificate according to EnEV.
+Utilise renewable energies such as solar panels and small wind turbines, ensure good thermal insulation, and use a thermal protection certificate according to EnEV.

 What options are there for sustainable water and wastewater management?

-Use rainwater harvesting systems, greywater recycling, and composting toilets to reduce water consumption and protect the environment.
-Observe local regulations for permit approval.
+Use rainwater harvesting systems, greywater treatment, and composting toilets to reduce water consumption and protect the environment.
+Adhere to local regulations for approval.

-Use sustainable and ecological building materials like wood, clay, and straw, focus on circular economy and recycling of materials, and carefully separate construction waste.
+Use sustainable and ecological building materials such as wood, clay, and straw, focus on circular economy and recycling of materials, and segregate construction waste carefully.

 Create a nature-friendly garden with native shrubs and trees, establish a wildflower meadow, and avoid sealed surfaces.
 Use permaculture for growing fruits and vegetables.

-What challenges arise in implementing a Tiny House project?
+What challenges exist in the realisation of a tiny house project?

-A major issue is the lack of availability of small plots and the bureaucratic hurdles related to building permits.
-Builders and local authorities need to work together on adapting building regulations.
+A major issue is the lack of small building plots and the bureaucratic hurdles in obtaining a building permit.
+Builders and municipalities need to jointly work on adapting building regulations.

-Contact the local building authorities early on, submit a building inquiry, and look into possible funding programs for energy-efficient construction.
+Contact the local building authorities early, submit a building pre-application, and inform yourself about potential funding programmes for energy-efficient building.

 Subscribe to our newsletter